nebari-dev/nebari-docs/docs/docs/explanations/advanced-custom-settings.md

     kernel_cull_idle_timeout: 30
 ```

 - `jupyterlab.initial_repositories` - Clones specified repositories into user directories upon JupyterLab instance initialization.
-Accepts a list of name: url pairs, with each 'name' becoming the folder name in the user's home directory.
+Accepts a list of `name: url` pairs, with each `name` becoming the folder name in the user's home directory.

 ```yaml
 jupyterlab: